 When fishing outside these hours, you must obey the following rules:

 There are a variety of species to catch including crab, red cod, kahawai, dog fish, and mullet.
 Catch limits apply.
-Read the fishing rules on the Ministry for Primary Industries website for further information.
+Read the fishing rules (external link) on the Ministry for Primary Industries website for further information.